OpenDSA/OpenDSA/RST/en/Files/BuffPool.rst

 which the user passes a record to the manager and has no control at all over where the record is stored.

+.. odsascript:: AV/Files/buffintroCON.js
-.. odsascript:: AV/Development/buffintroCON.js
+.. odsascript:: AV/Files/buffpoolCON.js
-.. odsascript:: AV/Development/LRUCON.js
+.. odsascript:: AV/Files/LRUCON.js
-.. odsascript:: AV/Development/LRUwriteCON.js
+.. odsascript:: AV/Files/LRUwriteCON.js